-- Use of tobacco products on campus is prohibited. - Tobacco products discovered in residence halls or other University buildings will be confiscated and disposed of.
+- Use of tobacco products, electronic cigarettes or vaporizers on campus is prohibited. - Tobacco products discovered in residence halls or other University buildings will be confiscated and disposed of.
 Offenses involving on-campus possession, use or distribution of alcoholic beverages, illegal drugs and controlled substances may be referred to the Metro Police Department for investigation and possible filing of applicable criminal charges.